 Controlling the rhythm of your breathing can help steady the gun.

 The trigger pull should be so gentle as to surprise you.

-First of all, the distances and conditions in which you will be taking down game big or small are not at all like hitting paper targets at the firing range.
+First of all, a true hunter, sighted or blind, believes in making a clean and humane shot, as to not cause pain in the harvesting process.
+The distances and conditions in which you will be taking down game big or small are not at all like hitting paper targets at the firing range.
 As a result, a scope man or woman is necessary to insure safety and accuracy.
 If you feel a bit diminished by needing assistance, take heart that even the mightiest hunters of African big game require Gun Bearers, so you are in good company.
-Your guide should never feel free to touch your weapon during the aiming process, as this will increase the chance of a misfire.
+However, your guide should never feel free to touch your weapon during the aiming process, as this will increase the chance of a misfire.
 Only in an emergency should more than one mind try and control the same weapon.

 With land targets, Use a fixed rest when possible.
 The blind hunter would do best to sit, however, this isn’t always possible, especially during still hunts.
 There, kneeling or leaning against something sturdy like a tree or stump will do if you use it as a fixed place to orientate yourself and steady your weapon.